kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 #### Story 1

 As a Kubernetes user, I want to share a configuration file among multiple containers in a pod without including the file in my main image, so that I can minimize security risks and image size.

+Beside that, I want:
-I want to package this file in an OCI object to take advantage of OCI distribution.
+- to package this file in an OCI object to take advantage of OCI distribution.
+- the image to be downloaded with the same credentials that kubelet using for other images.
+- to be able to use image pull secrets when downloading the image if an image is from the registry that requires image pull secrets.

 #### Story 2